 The rule requires the placement of safeguards, both physical and electronic, to ensure the secure passage, maintenance and reception of PHI.
-When addressing the risks and vulnerabilities associated with PHI and electronic protected health information (ePHI), health care organizations should ask three key questions.
+When addressing the risks and vulnerabilities associated with PHI and ePHI, healthcare organizations should ask three key risk analysis questions:

-- Can you identify the sources of ePHI and PHI within your organization, including all PHI that you create, receive, maintain or transmit?
+- Can the sources of ePHI and PHI within the organization -- including all PHI created, received, maintained or transmitted -- be identified?

 - What are the external sources of PHI?